 Eisner Award-winning comic artist Michael Kupperman’s ALL THE ANSWERS, a graphic novel-style memoir of life with his father, Joel Kupperman, probably the most famous child prodigy and radio/tv “quiz kid” of the 20th century, to Gallery 13/Simon & Schuster.

-Bestselling thriller writer Leonard Goldberg’s A CASE OF TREASON, the second mystery in his “The Daughter of Sherlock Holmes” series, to Minotaur/St. Martin’s Press.
+Bestselling thriller writer Leonard Goldberg’s A CASE OF TREASON and THE DISAPPEARANCE OF ALISTAIR AINSWORTH, the second and third mysteries in his “The Daughter of Sherlock Holmes” series, to Minotaur/St. Martin’s Press.

 World renowned architect Daniel Libeskind’s EDGE OF ORDER, a major career retrospective and a book about living a creative life, to Clarkson Potter/Crown.